Mu Phi Epsilon: History

 Originally chartered as a national music sorority, it changed its status in 1936 to become an honor society, and again in 1944 to function as a professional music sorority.
 Its status once again changed in 1962 to that of an international music sorority, following the installation of the Alpha Tau chapter at the Philippine Women's University in Manila.
 Federal regulations (specifically Title IX) in the early 1970s opened all such societies to coeducational membership.
 In 1977, its official status changed for the final time to a co-ed professional music fraternity.

 Mu Phi Epsilon has chapters worldwide.
 The fraternity supports achievement in music through the awarding of grants and scholarships, as well as music competitions, concerts, and summer music programs.
 Much of this work has been supported by the Mu Phi Epsilon Foundation, an organization that has been in existence since 1963, as well as by fundraising and donations.

 Mu Phi Epsilon maintains communication with its members through The Triangle, the official quarterly journal of the fraternity.
-Materials appropriate for publication include articles on any phase of music education; scholarly articles reflecting research in the various fields of music; articles on pedagogy, performance, biography, or music therapy; and feature articles centering on the outstanding accomplishments of members.
+Materials appropriate for publication include articles on the New York phase of music education; scholarly articles reflecting research in the various fields of music; articles on pedagogy, performance, biography, or music therapy; and feature articles centering on the outstanding accomplishments of members.